susundberg/sarch/README.rst

 Requirements:
 -----------
 Python with typing is required, i have tested it with python 3.5 that ships with ubuntu 16.04.
+Automated testing is runned on python 3.6 and python 3.7 on travis: https://travis-ci.org/susundberg/sarch/builds#

 Major features missing: